Helping Your Kids Give Back: Fun Holiday Service Projects for You and Your Family

 Making Volunteering a Habit

-    At first, the hardest thing for me was making volunteering a habit, especially during the holiday season when routines are often a bit out of whack anyway.
+It can be hard to make volunteering a habit, especially during the holiday season when routines are often a bit out of whack anyway.
 What works for my family is to take down the big family calendar and actually write in the service projects on the days we plan to do them.
 Because we cannot function without our calendar, it is a constant reminder of our goals.

 Moreover, I don’t just write down the project on the day.
 I also write things like “Buy bird seed” two days before the actual project date.
 Without those kind of reminders, it’s just not going to happen in our house.
 The advantage of the calendar is that you can plan out the whole year like this: every month we pick a Sunday afternoon that it is our volunteer day, and, for the most part, it gets done.

 Other families use an Advent calendar.
 Instead of filling the envelopes or boxes with candy or trinkets, they put slips of paper in.
 And, rather than have a service project every day of the week, they mix in slips of paper that say things like “Watch a Holiday Movie,” “Go Ice Skating,” “Give Someone in Your Family a Hug Today,” etc. My daughter’s Daisy Troop made an advent paper chain—the chain has 25 slips of paper, and each slip has a suggestion written on it.
 So even if you don’t have an Advent calendar, you can make one with construction paper, scissors, and glue.
 And it makes for a pretty Christmas decoration, too.

 Much like picking a project, the key is finding a structure that works for your family.
 I would love to have a pretty Advent calendar hanging in my entryway, with my family participating every night in a meaningful activity right out of a Norman Rockwell painting.
 But I’m honest enough with myself to know that a plan like that would completely stress me out and just not happen.
 And then I would be disappointed with myself at the end of the month.